FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 Each `TRAN` must have a `LANG` substructure.

 :::example
-The following presents the name of a nation in both German and English
+The following presents the name of a nation in both German and English:

 ```gedcom
 0 @SP1@ SPLAC Bundesrepublik Deutschland